Johannes-Berggren/firestore-to-bigquery-export/README.md

  */

 bigExport.transportDataToBigQuery('firestore', [
     'payments',
     'profiles',
     'ratings',
     'users'
 ])
 .then(res => {
     console.log(res)
 })
 .catch(error => {
     console.error(error)
 })
 ```

 ## Limitations
 * Your Firestore data model should be consistent.
 If a property of documents in the same collection have different data types, you'll get errors.
 * Patching existing BigQuery sets isn't supported (yet).
-To refresh your datasets, you should empty or delete the tables before running `transportDataToBigQyery()`.
+To refresh your datasets, you should empty or delete the tables before running `transportDataToBigQuery()`.
 * Changed your Firestore data model?
 Delete the corresponding BigQuery table and run `initializeBigQuery()` to create a table with a new schema.
-* When running this packet via a Cloud Function, you may experience that your function times out if your Firestore is large.
+* When running this package via a Cloud Function, you may experience that your function times out if your Firestore is large.
 You can then:
     * Increase the timeout for your Cloud Function in the [Google Cloud Platform Cloud Function Console](https://console.cloud.google.com/functions).
     * Run your function locally, using `firebase serve --only functions`.